 Hussein Bulhan, executive director of the Academy for Peace and Development, an organization active in Somaliland, agreed.

 ``Coming after the killing of the Italian woman, this clearly seems to be a plot to destabilize the country,″ he said.

 The British Foreign Office had warned of a ``high general threat″ of terrorism toward Western targets in Somalia.

 The couple taught at the secondary school in Sheikh, 550 miles north of Mogadishu, Bulhan said from Hargeisa, the regional capital.

 The boarding school was established during British colonial rule and nearly destroyed in fighting launched by former dictator Mohammed Siad Barre in 1989.

-SOS Kinderdorf International, also known as SOS Children's Villages, had worked to rebuild the school, which opened in January a year after the couple arrived in Somaliland.
+SOS Kinderdorf International, also known as SOS Children’s Villages, had worked to rebuild the school, which opened in January about a year after the couple arrived in Somaliland.

 Eyeington, a former school headmaster in South Africa, started working with SOS in 1987 in Swaziland, where his wife developed an HIV/AIDS awareness program.

 ``Everybody here is dumbfounded and outraged.
 These were people dedicated to Somaliland and to rebuilding the education system,″ Bulhan said. ``There is a shock wave here in this town (Hargeisa), and we are not going to rest until these two killings have been explained.″